BillySap12/FSociety-Tool/README.md

 # Windows & MacOS

 For Windows or Mac, go to the repository (https://github.com/BillySap12/FSociety-Tool).

 There should be a green button that says "Code".

 Click on it, and then press the "Download ZIP" button.

 Wait for it to download.

 Once it has downloaded, go to the directory where it was downloaded.
 Extract all of it's components.

 Open your cmd, and write the following: ``cd path/where/the/zip/got/downloaded``.

 Once you have done that, run: ``pip install -r requirements.txt``.

 Wait for them to download.

 Now, go back to your File Explorer, and double click on the ``main.py`` file.

 That should run the program.

+# Disclaimer

+As I mentioned above, this tool was made for educational purposes only and was not intended to cause any harm.
+Even if you do try to cause any harm, I am not liable for anything you do, as mentioned in the license.
+I hope that you will use it for ethical reasons.